Keynote Speaker Category: Change, Climate Change, Disruption, Environment, Future Trends, Sustainability,

 His 2019 book, There Is No Planet B: A Handbook for the Make or Break Years is a practical and holistic tour of the 21st century’s biggest challenges, laced throughout with practical guidance for individuals, businesses and politicians.
-An updated version of this book is being published by Cambridge University Press in Spring 2021.
+An updated version of this book was published in Spring 2021.

 About his first book, How Bad Are Bananas?
 The Carbon Footprint of Everything Bill Bryson wrote “I can’t think of the last time I read a book that was more fascinating, and useful and enjoyable all at the same time”.
 A fully updated version of this book was published in Summer 2020.